 Travelling from the Findhorn Foundation

 It’s also easy to travel from Findhorn to Erraid using public transport.
 You can take a bus or train from Forres to Inverness and from Inverness take a bus to Fort William.
 At Fort William you take another bus to Oban where you will catch a ferry.
-Then please follow the travel advice as given above.
+From Oban please follow the travel advice as given above.

 Travelling by car

 If you are travelling by car, it is advisable to book the ferry from Oban to Craignure as this ferry often gets very busy.
 When you arrive in Cragnure, you will make your way to Fionnphort on Mull.
 As you enter the village of Fionnphort (before the pub and the shop) turn left and follow the sign to ’Fidden campsite’.
 When you reach Fidden farm, drive through the farm to the campsite.
 Just before the campsite you will find a track on your left.
 Make sure you don’t follow the tarmac that leads onto the campsite.
-At the end you will find a big log pile.
+At the end of the track you will find a big log pile.
 Please park your car there and wait for us to pick you up in the boat.
-Please tell us beforehand what time you plan to arrive so we can keep an eye out for you!
+Please tell us beforehand what time you plan to arrive.

 The beauty of travelling to Erraid